"

 “Michele?” the genetic counselor queried as she pulled me from the depths of my thoughts.
 She shuffled through her papers as I waited impatiently.
 “Your genes look great,” she said.

 What!?
 Once again, I wasn’t sure what I was hearing.
 A HUGE wave of relief washed over me as I listened to her explain that there were no significant variants evident in my results obtained through whole exome sequencing.
-She asked me some more lifestyle-related questions about weight, height, whether I smoked, how many drinks a week I have, etc. She said even with the extensive history in my family, I was at a low risk for cancer.
+She asked me some more lifestyle-related questions about weight, height, whether I smoked, how many drinks a week I had, etc. She said even with the extensive history in my family, I was at a low risk for cancer.
 It can still happen, but I am at no higher risk than other healthy people.
 A stark contrast from the calls I received from my sister and my brother, the phone calls I made to my kids and my dad to discuss the results were joyous.
 After spending so much time assuming and expecting the worst, I have now been able to revert to the annoying mother who prods her kids to find a great partner with whom to share their life, so I can be a part of their wedding and future grandmother to their own children.

 Family Photo – Jannine is on the far right, with Dave standing right next to her.
-Michele is held in her mother’s arms.
+Michele is held in her mother’s arms

 My dad turns 95 in about a month, and we are throwing a big bash to celebrate his life.
 I’ve noticed that extended families tend to get together more often for funerals than celebrations as we age.
 Our dad is one in a billion and we want to share time with him and each other while he is still here to enjoy it.
-The next step for us as a family is to have him undergo whole exome sequencing and genetic testing.
+The next step for us as a family is to have him undergo whole-exome sequencing and genetic testing.
 Since our mom didn’t get her genetic results before she passed, testing our dad is important because it will give us the clues we need to keep our extended family informed regarding their own health.
 If my dad ends up having some of the same variants as my siblings, we can let his two living sisters know so they can pass that information down to their children.
-Conversely, if my dad’s genetics are clear, then we know the genetic issues come from my mom’s side, and we can reach out to our cousins to give them a heads up.
+Conversely, if my dad’s genetics are clear, then we know the genetic issues come from my mom’s side, and we can reach out to our cousins to give them a heads-up.

 I am in awe of the recent developments in genetics and the promise of personalized medicine to come.
-Great strides have already been made in identifying genetic variants tied to all sorts of conditions and diseases, enabling tailored therapeutics and medicines to extend life and the quality of it.
+Great strides have already been made in identifying genetic variants tied to all sorts of conditions and diseases, enabling tailored therapeutics and medicines to extend life and quality of it.
 Almaden Genomics and our g.nome® bioinformatics software is accelerating genomic discovery, helping our customers make scientific breakthroughs faster and bring new products and services to market more quickly.
-Historically, building a bioinformatics workflow has been code-heavy, difficult to understand by anyone other than the bioinformatician, and time-consuming to build, test and deploy.
+Historically, building a bioinformatics workflow has been code-heavy, difficult to understand by anyone other than the bioinformatician, and time-consuming to build, test, and deploy.
 Not anymore.
 Almaden’s g.nome platform does all the heavy lifting.
 With an intuitive drag-and-drop pipeline builder utilizing a library of curated toolkits, anyone on the team with a biology background can build workflows in a matter of hours – meaning the bioinformatician can focus on the science instead of the code, and our customers can deliver results faster and more reliably.
 I personally am excited about what this can mean for the development of diagnostics, therapeutics and genomic medicines in the identification of and treatment of cancer.

 According to cancer.org, it is estimated that in 2022, over 1.9 million new cases of cancer will be diagnosed in the U.S., resulting in over 600,000 deaths.
 That is a lot of phone calls no one wants to make or receive.
 The good news is that the rate of cancer in the US is declining.
 The CDC reports that from 2001-2020, cancer diagnoses dropped by 27%, but it remains the second leading cause of death behind heart disease globally.

 According to my husband, I am a workaholic.
-I admit, I enjoy the stimulation I get through finding solutions for complex problems across a variety of industries.
+I admit, that I enjoy the stimulation I get through finding solutions for complex problems across a variety of industries.
 Until now, I have been relatively agnostic about what industries or areas in which I work; I just get a thrill out of driving revenue and profits for the business.
 With the addition of Almaden Genomics to the Catalyze Dallas portfolio, I now realize how additionally powerful it can be to have a true personal incentive tied to the success of your customers and the industry as a whole.
-I am hopeful and excited about the future developments our customers will make not only for humankind, but especially for my family, my friends and my coworkers.
+I am hopeful and excited about the future developments our customers will make not only for humankind but especially for my family, my friends and my coworkers.
 I feel so fortunate to be a part of it.

 I was inspired by my new professional association to share this story and how genetic testing and genomic sequencing is enhancing the lives of my remaining family.
 We are still educating ourselves on the risks that lie within our genome, but knowing is half the battle.
-For me the $350 was a no-brainer.
+For me, the $350 was a no-brainer.
 I can’t stress enough how removing the unknown itself through genetic testing gives you peace.
 Knowing that you are at a higher risk for certain types of cancer is oddly comforting because it allows you and your doctors to tailor the approach for your specific circumstance and catch cancer earlier, or perhaps modify diet and other environmental factors to avoid it entirely.
-I hope the next life changing call I receive will be from my son or daughter telling me they have found their soulmate and are getting married… grandkids can’t be that far behind, can they?
+I hope the next life-changing call I receive will be from my son or daughter telling me they have found their soulmate and are getting married… grandkids can’t be that far behind, can they?

 Michele Hodde